ENSTA-U2IS-AI/torch-uncertainty/docs/source/installation.rst

 From PyPI
 ---------

-Install the package via pip:
+Check that you have PyTorch (cpu or gpu) installed on your system.
+Then, install the package via pip:

 .. parsed-literal::